Ahmed-Hossam-1/Frontend_RoadMap/README.md

 - [ ] Learn HTML
 - [ ] Learn CSS
 - [ ] Practices HTML & CSS
+- [ ] Learn Git & GitHub and How to Deploy a Project

 | Title | Resource | Duration |
 | ----------- | ----------- | ----------- |